Robert Wolgemuth

-Robert Wolgemuth is an author and Former Chairman of the Evangelical Christian Publishers Association.
-Wolgemuth has authored over twenty books and has been in the publishing business for more nearly forty years.
+Robert Wolgemuth is an author and former chairman of the Evangelical Christian Publishers Association.
+Wolgemuth has authored over twenty books and has been in the publishing business for more than forty years.
 Five of his books have received Silver Medallion Awards from the Evangelical Christian Publishers Association.
 His best-selling books include She Calls Me Daddy and The Most Important Place on Earth.

 He currently heads the literary agency Wolgemuth & Associates, Inc., which represents over 100 authors.
 He graduated with a degree in Biblical Literature from Taylor University in 1969, and received an honorary doctorate (Doctor of Humane Letters) from Taylor in 2005.